M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq133"></a>
 **(133) Why is ActiveSync not supported?**

 The Microsoft Exchange ActiveSync protocol [is patented](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing) and can therefore not be supported.
 For this reason you won't find many, if any, other email clients supporting ActiveSync.
-For this reason you won't find many, if any, other email clients supporting ActiveSync.

 The Microsoft Exchange Web Services protocol [is being phased out](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Upcoming-changes-to-Exchange-Web-Services-EWS-API-for-Office-365/ba-p/608055).